lavajuno/wg-tui/README.md

 ## Usage
 To start setup, run `wg-tui.py`.
 You will be asked for some quick information about how you'd like your VPN to be set up.
 Once setup is complete, the Wireguard service will be enabled and started.

+> Note: wg-tui will not open any ports on your firewall.
+To ensure that clients can connect, make sure the port you choose here is open to UDP connections.

 To manage clients, just run `wg-tui.py` again.